 My Journey ...

 I started training to become a coach, because I needed somewhere to channel the energy that alcohol had been absorbing for twenty years, and something remarkable began to happen.
 For the first time in my life, I started to focus on myself.
 Not the version of me that everyone else needed.
-Not the version of me that showed up at the work dinner or the birthday party with a glass in hand.
+Not the version of me who was always agreeing to the next thing, going through the motions, holding the glass.

 The real version.
 And she had opinions.
 She had ambitions.
 She had boundaries she'd never enforced.